linanok/linanok-platform/README.md

 Linanok is a professional URL shortening application designed for organizations and companies.
 This repository provides prebuilt Docker images and an easy deployment process.

-> **Note:** The prebuilt Docker images only support PostgreSQL as the database backend.
-If you need to use a different
+> **Note:** The prebuilt Docker images support SQLite, MariaDB, and PostgreSQL as database backends.
+If you need to use
-> database, you'll need to build the images from [source](https://github.com/linanok/linanok).
+> a different database, you'll need to build the images from [source](https://github.com/linanok/linanok).

 ## Quick Start